 Health System Leaders take on challenging executive-level roles within healthcare.
-Sometimes called the head nurse, they may work directly with staff and patients, overseeing care, while also working in a consultative or leadership role in administration.
+Nurse executives may work directly with staff and patients, overseeing care, while also working in a consultative or leadership role in administration.

 As a Nurse Educator (NE), you’ll be responsible for mentoring and teaching the next generation of nurses.
 Working in the classroom and in the practice setting, you will prepare your nursing curriculum, create lesson plans, instruct, encourage and inspire future nurses.

 The ResU Nurse Practitioner program offers two concentrations: Family Health and Adult Health.
 As a Family Health Nurse Practitioner, or an Adult Health Nurse Practitioner, you’ll be prepared for an in-demand career as an advanced generalist or specialist who will care for patients throughout the full spectrum of the healthcare delivery system.

 If you want to earn your doctorate degree, this is your opportunity.
 The DNP program at ResU is specifically designed for the working professional.
 Class is held just 1 evening a week and almost 50% of the program is online.
 With ResU, you don’t have to give up your NP career to advance in the profession

 **Students entering the nurse practitioner (NP) program should be aware that the two major organizations governing NP certifications have endorsed changing entry-level qualifications from the current requirement of a graduate degree in nursing to a doctorate in nursing.